Debug GitLab CI/CD Pipelines with Metasploit

 section, turn on CI/CD

-interested in using before_script
+be interested in using before_script

 to execute the injected binary: